|Table of Contents |

 Bruce was one of two crew members who didn’t return their witness statement.

-When I walked into the galley it was a complete mess.
+When I walked into the galley it was chaos.
 He was busy plating up food and told me one meal couldn’t be used because it had been overcooked.
-He was responsible for cooking the food!

 Mia seemed like a nice person.
 I had done a drinks service with her in Economy on our outbound flight to Atlanta.
 I was impressed by the way she engaged with customers and praised her manner.

 With this being a Christmas trip she had brought a friend with her.
-Both of them joined us on Christmas morning for breakfast in the hotel.
-They sat opposite me and whenever we spoke it was very friendly.
+Both joined us on Christmas morning for breakfast in the hotel.
+They sat opposite me and were very friendly.

-When she came to Upper Class I asked her to help Bart on the right aisle because he was struggling to keep up with the service.
+When she came to Upper Class I asked her to help Bart on the right aisle because he was struggling to keep up.

 The following screenshot comes from her witness statement.
-The first question asks about the relationship between me and crew member Bart.
+The first question asks about the relationship between me and Bart.

-Meet this chap who’s now a flight manager.
-He’s someone who takes pride in his work and presents food the way the airline expects it to be presented.
+Meet this chap who’s now a Flight Service Manager.
+He’s someone who takes pride in his work and presents food the way the company expects it to be presented.
 I think that’s an Upper Class serviette on his head!

 Dealing with the Grievance